nilesh-patil/nilesh-patil.github.io/_pages/about.md

 AI leader building deployable AI systems, agentic workflows, and organizational adoption in regulated and large-scale environments.
 Currently Head of AI at **DreamStreet**, building compliance-aware AI architecture for investor and trader workflows across research, brokerage, and advisory domains.
 Previously led applied AI research at **Dream Sports / Dream11**, including a Columbia University research center collaboration, cross-geography teams across India and New York, and production ML systems at 250M+ user scale.

-Particularly interested in AI harness design, developer productivity, and turning emerging model capabilities into reliable workflows and products.
+Particularly interested in AI harness design, developer productivity, and cooking up novel applications from emerging model capabilities and turning them into reliable workflows.

 ## Currently